Morristown Spousal Spying and Divorce Lawyers NJ

 Before engaging technology to record your spouse, speak with an attorney to discuss alternative less-risky options that protect you and supports your case.
 At Jacobs Berger, we pride ourselves on being able to find constructive and creative solutions to even the most difficult of divorces, allowing our clients to resolve their contested divorce or child support in a manner which protects the entire family’s financial and emotional stability.
 With extensive experience working with clients and families across New Jersey and Morris County towns like Madison, Randolph, Morristown, East Hanover, Florham Park, Morris Township, Denville, Dover, and more, our firm is ideally suited to helping you to resolve your contested divorce and civil union dissolution without expensive and contentious courtroom litigation.

-Call our office today to discuss your unique needs, concerns, and situations when it comes to your family, in a comprehensive and confidential case assessment with our experienced legal team.
+Call our office today to discuss your unique needs, concerns, and situations when it comes to your family, in a strategic planning session with our experienced legal team.

 Spousal Spying in Morris County NJ Divorce Cases

 Whether a spouse has a history of infidelity, is insecure, or has a need to control, spousal spying to gain leverage during divorce or custody litigation, is not healthy for either spouse or the marriage.
 If a spouse’s spying activities are found to be illegal, any information that may have uncovered cannot be used at a divorce or custody proceeding.